nathancarter/gap-pkg-groupexplorer/to-do-list.md

 # To-do list

-## Tasks that will enable me to declare version 0.7.0

- * Add thin black borders around all images.

 ## Tasks that will enable me to declare version 0.9.0

  * Add an option to the "more" parameter of `ExploreGroup` that tells it